nbdc-datahub/hbcd-docs/docs/datacuration/file-based-data.md

     |__ genetics/
     |__ geocoded_linkage/
     |__ tic/
+NOTE: need to confirm folder names, these are placeholders
 </pre>

 Visit the instrument documentation pages for information on the unique file contents of each subfolder: